oroinc/documentation/backend/entities/dictionaries.rst

 **Creating a custom dictionary type**

-If you have a group of entities which can be classified as a dictionary, but by some reason they are not included in the ``dictionary`` group in the entity configuration, and you want to have its entities added to the dictionary REST API, you need to do two things.
+If you have a group of entities that can be classified as a dictionary but are not included in the ``dictionary`` group in the entity configuration, and you need to have its entities added to the dictionary REST API, you need to do two things.

 1. Create a dictionary value list provider implementing the |DictionaryValueListProviderInterface| interface.